RA-curryfish/PongOS/README.md

 ### Misc.
 - Remember to keep the kernel in some kind of a busy loop otherwise it will exit and you will spend a half a day trying to figure out why interrupts aren't working :)
 - 4kb = 0x1000, 64kb = 0x10000, 1mb = 0x100000, 4mb = 0x400000
+- Be careful while using uint (or use big enough uints) as loop variables as they loop back and won't terminate loops

 ### Interrupts
 There are three categories: